-Food aid is a core component of humanitarian aid programming and 70% of Syrian refugees in Lebanon receive food and nutrition assistance.1 In 2019, the Global Women's Institute (GWI) & CARE International in Lebanon conducted participatory action research on risks of sexual exploitation and abuse (SEA) among Syrian refugee populations living in Tripoli, Lebanon.
-Key food-related findings from the study are summarized in this brief.
+Shelter assistance continues to be a necessity for Syrian refugees in Lebanon, with over half of Syrian refugee households living in shelter conditions that are either overcrowded, below standards, or in dangerous condition.1 In 2019, the Global Women's Institute (GWI) and CARE International in Lebanon conducted participatory action research on risks of sexual exploitation and abuse (SEA) within Syrian refugee populations in Tripoli, Lebanon.
+Key shelter-related findings from the study are found in this brief.
 The main results report, full set of policy briefs, and accompanying tools and resources can be found online at: https://globalwomensinstitute.gwu.edu/conflict-crisis.